Search and Surveillance Act 2012

 You could also call this:

-"You can keep copies and recordings made during a search or surveillance."
+"You can keep extra copies and recordings made during a search"

-When someone uses a search or surveillance power, they might make copies of things or create new things like photographs or recordings.
-You can keep these copies or created things as part of your permanent records.
-This is allowed as long as you follow certain rules, like those in sections 63 and 136, and other laws that apply.
+When someone uses a search or surveillance power, they might make or generate things like photographs, audio or video recordings, or copies of things.
+You can keep these things as part of your permanent records if you are the employer of the person who did the search or surveillance.
+This is allowed under the law, but it is subject to certain rules, including sections 63, 64A, and 136, and other laws.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.